Mathématique: Chapter 57

 “You,” Vala said, her voice steely.
 “Lie down in this bed and stop talking.”

-“Vala gets it,” Jackson whispered, giving her a small smile.
+“Vala gets it.”
+Jackson gave her a small smile.
 “Sorry.”

-“Come on, Jackson,” Young said, taking a few steps forward and offering the archeologist his hand.
+“C’mon, Jackson.”
+Young pushed away from the wall and offered the archeologist his hand.
 “I think she’s right.”

-The archeologist sighed and collapsed back into his chair, looking away from both of them.
+The archeologist sighed and collapsed back into his chair, looking away.

 “Can we not get a break?”
 Young growled.

-“Unscheduled—” Harriman’s voice began, only to cut off into nothing.
+“Unscheduled—” Harriman’s voice began, only to cut to nothing.

 “Wonderful.”
 Young tried to keep the dread out of his voice.

-“That can’t be good,” Vala said, shooting the ceiling a dark look.
+“That can’t be good,” Vala shot the ceiling a dark look.

-“Unscheduled,” Harriman’s voice was slower this time.
-“Unscheduled on-world activation.
-I repeat.
-Unscheduled on-world activation.”
+“Unscheduled—” Harriman’s voice came slower this time.
+“Unscheduled on-world activation?
+I repeat: unscheduled on-world activation.”

 “On world?”
 Young echoed, perplexed.

-“All right,” Jackson said, hauling himself out of the chair.
+“All right,” Jackson rasped, hauling himself out of the chair.
 “Let’s go.”

 Vala swept the covers aside, revealing pink underwear with white trim and a whole lotta leg.